-Population Profile Health of Users Young healthy adults represent a low/moderate risk from legionella exposure.
-Older adults represent a moderate risk Property Occupancy The building is continually occupied by permanent site staff
+Population Profile Health of UsersYoung healthy adults represent a low/moderate risk from legionella exposure.
+Older adults represent a moderate risk Property Occupancy Continually occupied by a few permanent site staff.

 Risk Assessment LOW 1-2 MEDIUM 3 HIGH 4-5 Are conditions suitable for multiplication of bacteria including Legionella Pneumophila?
-E.g. where optimum temperatures for microbial growth and stagnation occur, e.g. dead legs and infrequently used outlets .
-3 Are nutrients present within the syst E.g. sludge, scale, rust, algae and oth 1 Is there a means of creating and diss droplets?
-E.g. aerosol generated by c 3 Are high risk groups using the water services?
+E.g. where optimum temperatures for microbial growth and stagnation occur, e.g. dead legs and infrequently used outlets.
+4 Are nutrients present within the system E.g. sludge, scale, rust, algae and oth 1 Is there a means of creating and disse droplets?
+E.g. aerosol generated by a 3 Are high risk groups using the water services?
 E.g. persons over the age of 45, those with impaired or underlying health issues and compromised immune systems.
 3 Are control systems in place and checks currently being carried out?
 E.g. Is monitoring being carried out at correct intervals? is it effective?
 Have there been positive legionella cases identified?
-3 Risk Factor 13 MEDIUM Low 5-11; Medium 11-19; High 19+ Important Note: Low risk does not mean no risk and all recommendations highlighted within this document should be addressed. ould be
+3 Risk Factor 14 MEDIUM Low 5-11; Medium 11-19; High 19+ Important Note: Low risk does not mean no risk and all recommendations highlighted within this document should be addressed.

-TEM TYPES RISK
+YSTEM TYPES RISK

 COLD WATER MAINS: RATING

-The mains water stop tap was not lo ocated.
-H & S

-For emergency purposes, the stop t ap should be accessible, with the relevant people knowing

-its location.
+The small expansion vessel in the mal Refit in a vertical position le WC area has been fitted incorrectly (upside down).
+Medium

 Actioned date: Company/initials:

 COLD WATER STORAGE TANKS:

 None on site

 HOT WATER CALORIFIERS:

 None on site

 POINT OF USE WATER HEATERS:

-The clothing store kitchen water he ater is broken and has therefore been isolated.
-Mediun

-Repair the water heater and reinsta te use.
+producing any hot water.
+There does not appear to be a ter heater and all associated pipework should be Medium

 Actioned date: Company/initials:

-SHOWERS AND SPRAY OUTLETS: · · · · · · · · · · · · · · · · · · ·
+Increase the set point to 50.C of the s hower room water heater Medium

+Actioned date: Company/initials:

+SHOWERS AND SPRAY OUTLETS:

 Satisfactory

 GENERAL: Control Schemes

 There is a new logbook on site.
-This logbook new logbook should contain the following High
+This lo ogbook new logbook should contain the following High

-information: Ŭ
+information:

--A copy of this risk assessment
+A copy of this risk assessment

--An up to date management structu re listing the on-site responsible people
+-An up to date management structure e listing the on-site responsible people

 -The RFCA legionella policy

--Aquastat's reports (or add a statem nent showing where these records are kept)
+ent showing where these records are kept)

--Evidence of any servicing/maintena ance
+-Evidence of any servicing/maintenan

--Results from any legionella or TVC samples
+-Results from any legionella or TVC sa

 Actioned date: Company/initials:

-The site responsible person should receive the appropriate legionella training.
+ceive the appropriate legionella training.
 High

-It is imperative that someone on sit e understands why control measures are put in place.
+understands why control measures are put in place.

-The site responsible person should also be familiar with the RFCA legionella policy and should
+so be familiar with the RFCA legionella policy and should

-ensure that they are fulfilling the re quirements of this policy.
+ensure that they are fulfilling the requ

 Actioned date: Company/initials:

-The site responsible person (or dep uty RP) should also oversee departmental flushing and High
+y RP) should also oversee departmental flushing and High

-ensure (if outlets have been identifi ed as infrequently used) that flushing records are up to
+d as infrequently used) that flushing records are up to

 date.

-Possible infrequently outlets include e:
+Possible infrequently outlets include:

--Signals storeroom

--Rear cleaners store
+-The rear external toilets (roadside)

+-The portacabin

+-Shower

 -External tap

 Actioned date: Company/initials:

-Consider replacing flexible hoses wi th copper Low
+Remove the small dead leg in the sho Medium

 Actioned date: Company/initials: